exasol/sphinx-github-pages-generator/README.rst

 ========

 * Build html documentation files using Sphinx
+* Choose which remote branch to generate the documentation from
 * Choose between automatically committing or committing and pushing the generated files to your GitHub Pages branch.
 * Works with multiple packages in one Repository.